107208579/tracking/README.md

 ## What setup do you specifically use?
 My setup consists of a [Nextcloud](http://nextcloud.com/) server that keeps my iPhone, iPad, and iMac calendars in sync.
-In addition, I log

 <p align="center">
 <img src="https://github.com/107208579/tracking/blob/main/img/Calendar_Personal_Setup.png" width="740">